gem/oq-engine/doc/manual/oq-manual.rst

    and “occupants”.

--  ``description``: mandatory; a brief string with further information about the vulnerabilitymodel, for example, which building typologies are covered or the source of the functions in the vulnerabilitymodel.
+-  ``description``: mandatory; a brief string with further information about the *Vulnerability Model*, for example, which building typologies are covered or the source of the functions in the *Vulnerability Model*.

-The following snippet from the above vulnerabilitymodel example file defines a vulnerabilityfunction modelling the uncertainty in the conditional loss ratios using a (continuous) lognormal distribution:
+The following snippet from the above *Vulnerability Model* example file defines a *Vulnerability Function* modelling the uncertainty in the conditional loss ratios using a (continuous) lognormal distribution:

 .. code:: xml